Hellenika Cultured Creamery

 Jenny H

 Seattle’s food scene is known for its eclectic mix of global flavors, and nestled right in the heart of the city is a refreshing new gem: Hellenika Cultured Creamery.
-Located inside the charming Melrose Market, this small but mighty creamery brings a modern take on traditional Greek yogurt culture—literally and figuratively.
+Located inside the charming Melrose Market, this small but mighty creamery brings a modern take on traditional Greek yogurt culture.

 Founded by third-generation Greek American Fotini Kladakis, Hellenika isn’t just another frozen yogurt spot.
 It’s a deep-rooted passion project that honors heritage, wellness, and flavor.
 Inspired by the yogurt her family grew up making and eating, Fotini has transformed a humble staple into a delicacy that’s elegant, craveable, and entirely unique in the Seattle scene.